jeffseo/EOSC114/Module-5/README.md

     4. What can you do to keep yourself and your family safe from hurricanes?
 Here are two preventative recommendations:
       1. Don't buy or build houses on or near the beach in southeastern USA
       2. Plan in advance for evacuation.
 Do NOT even think that you can "ride out the storm"

+Hurrican intensity is given by the **Saffir-Simpson Hurricane Scale**: this scale categorizes hurricanes based on the wind speed.
+Ranges from category 1 to 5 where 1 is minimal and 5 is catastrophic.